hoovercj/vscode-ghc-mod/README.md

 After running the extension as explained above, press `F5` in a seperate instance of VS Code that has the `server` directory open.
 This will attach the debugger to the extension host.

 ## Server Components
-There are three main components with distinct responsibilities. `server.ts` is responsible for all communication with VS Code. `ghcModProcess.ts` is a wrapper around the ghc-mod process and handles reading and writing to the process vs stdin/stdout to issue commands and process output. `ghcMod.ts` is the middleman.
+There are three main components with distinct responsibilities. `server.ts` is responsible for all communication with VS Code and decides when to issue ghc-mod commands (i.e. check when documents change, info on hover, etc.). `ghcModProcess.ts` is a wrapper around the ghc-mod process and handles reading and writing to the process vs stdin/stdout to issue commands and process output. `ghcMod.ts` is the middleman.
 It exposes the supported ghc-mod commands to `server.ts` via public methods such as `getType` and `doCheck` and issues properly formed commands to `ghcModProcess.ts`.
 It returns the results via promises.

 ## Features
 - `ghc-mod check`